• Skip to main content

 The fundamental problem that underpins all of these issues is a lack of long term sustainable results for the consumer.
 I’m not saying everybody has to train like an athlete but the same principles apply because both you and the athlete are human.

 In order for an exercise programme to be successful in bringing about sustainable change, it must first meet you where you’re at and then progress you appropriately.
-There is no short cut around this and if one is taken there may be consequences further down the line.
+There is no short cut around this and if one is taken there are likely to be consequences further down the line.

 Filed Under: Training